FreeCAD/FreeCAD/src/Mod/CAM/Roadmap/Epics/FeedsAndSpeeds.md

 - Per-op context awareness in the optimizer (engagement, effective stickout) — data structure only; consumer logic is follow-up work.

-## Library -> Job preset sync
+## Library -> Job tool sync

 Presets edited from inside a Job never promote back to the library asset (by design - library tools are shared state; see `Path/Tool/FeedsSpeeds/presets.py`'s docstring).
-That leaves a gap: a tool already embedded in an old Job has no way to pick up presets added or edited on its library source afterward. `Path/Tool/FeedsSpeeds/library_sync.py` closes that one gap, in the pull direction only.
+That leaves a gap: a tool already embedded in an old Job has no way to pick up presets - or dimensional changes from a regrind - added or edited on its library source afterward. `Path/Tool/UpdateDocumentTools.py` closes that gap, in the pull direction only.

-- Matches an embedded tool to its library source by `ToolBitID` only - no fallback, no guessing.
-A tool with no id, or an id not found in the local library, is reported orphaned and left untouched; if it's genuinely the wrong tool, the user replaces it from the library directly.
+- Matches an embedded tool to its library source by `ToolBitID` only - no fallback, no guessing (`resolve_library_source`).
+A tool with no id, or an id not found in the local library, is left untouched; if it's genuinely the wrong tool, the user replaces it from the library directly.
-- Only searches the user's local asset store.
-FreeCAD copies its entire builtin tool set into the local store the first time a user's local store is empty, so local is already a superset of builtin for virtually every real user - this only ever syncs user toolbits.
+- Detects both presets differing (`_presets_differ`) and geometry differing (`diff_tool_geometry` - any "Shape"-group property, e.g.
-- Merges presets by key (name, or material/op hint for unnamed presets);
+  Diameter/CuttingEdgeHeight/a custom regrind field) per tool (`job_stale_tools`).
+A tool with either kind of difference shows up as one stale row - there's no separate presets-only vs. geometry-only path.
-  on a collision the library version wins.
+- Applying an update is **a full replace, not a merge** (`replace_tool_from_library`): the ToolController's `Tool` link is repointed at a freshly-fetched library copy - presets, geometry, shape, everything - and the old embedded tool object is removed from the document, as if the tool had been deleted and picked fresh from the library.
+The relink itself reuses the same primitive `Path.Tool.Gui.Controller.ToolControllerEditor.updateToolController` already uses for a manual tool swap.
+A tool can't end up half-updated.
-- Two entry points, both in `Path/Tool/Gui/LibrarySyncDialog.py`: a "Sync Tool Presets from Library" command on a Job's context menu, and a passive check on document load that prompts (Yes/No, default No) only when a Job actually has stale presets.
+- Store search depends on what's being resolved: the tool itself only ever needs syncing from the user's own local library (`store="local"`), but a resolved shape *dependency* is different - `.fcstd` shape assets are never copied into `local` the way `.fctb` tool files are, so a geometry diff (which needs the shape resolved as a real dependency, not a shallow placeholder) also searches `"builtin"`, or every stock shape's tool would wrongly report "no library match".

-`library_sync.py` and `CAMTests/TestFeedsSpeedsLibrarySync.py` are the
+- One dialog, two entry points, both in `Path/Tool/Gui/UpdateDocumentToolsDlg.py`: the "Update Tools from Library" command on a Job's context menu, and a passive check on document load (gated by a CAM Preferences > Assets toggle, `tool_update_on_load_enabled`) that prompts only when a Job actually has a stale tool.
+The dialog lists one row per stale tool with a checkbox (default checked) and an expandable tree of what changed; Update applies every checked tool and recomputes the document once at the end (`Document.RecomputesFrozen` batches the relinks so there's no recompute-per-tool).

-source of truth for exact behavior - this section is a summary only.
+`UpdateDocumentTools.py` and `CAMTests/TestUpdateTool.py` are the source of truth for exact behavior - this section is a summary only.

 ## Data locations